martgil/webext-docs/menus.rst

       :name: [``displayedFolder``]
       :type: (:ref:`folders.MailFolder`, optional)

-      The displayed folder, if the context menu was opened in the message list.
+      The displayed folder.
+Only available for the :value:`message_list` context.
 The :permission:`accountsRead` permission is required.

    .. api-member::